gitgreen-tech/Cloudcone/blog/11 Best Apps and Software for Video Blur: A Complete Guide.md

 ---

-### 2. Blur Video & Image
+### 2. Pointa

-**Blur Video & Image** allows you to create pixelated effects or blur specific sections of videos.
-This tool is ideal for editing TikTok videos, YouTube content, or any media requiring privacy enhancements.
-Users can draw shapes, track objects, and adjust blur intensity to match their needs.
+**Pointa** allows you to blur specific sections of videos, images, or PDFs.
+This tool is ideal for editing TikTok videos, YouTube content, or any media requiring privacy enhancements with a suitable aspect ratio.
+Users can draw shapes easily to match their needs. https://pointa.video/edit/

 - **Key Features**:
-  - Custom shapes for selective blur.
+  - Precise control for video blurring.
-  - Adjustable blur intensity.
+  - Integration with creative video editing tools, like zoom effect, split video, etc.
-  - Easy tracking of objects in videos.
+  - High-quality exportation.

 ---